Freddy's Nightmares: DVD & Blu-ray

 In 2003, Volume 1 (the first 3 episodes) was released on Region 2 DVD in Ireland and the UK, by Warner Home Video.
 Volume 2 and Volume 3 was also planned to be released later in future years to come, however, Warner canceled the releases due to poor sales.

 In 2011, a Blu-ray collection of the original seven A Nightmare on Elm Street films was released in the US.
 The set included a DVD with special features, which included two episodes of the show ("It's a Miserable Life" and "Killer Instinct").

-In 2022, all episodes translated into German were published in Germany by Pidax.
+In 2022, 16 German-dubbed episodes were published in Germany by Pidax.

 Syndication

-Initially the series aired in syndication across the United States.

-The violent and sexual content of the series often meant that episodes were heavily edited before airing.
-An example of this is the series finale Safe Sex, which had 8 minutes of its more explicit footage deleted.
+The series originally aired in syndication across the United States.
+Due to its violent and sexual content, episodes were often heavily edited before being broadcast.
+A notable example is the series finale, "Safe Sex," which had 8 minutes of explicit footage removed.

-In 2006, AOL teamed up with distributor Warner Bros.
-Television to bring Freddy's Nightmares to its new In2TV broadband service.
+In 2006, AOL partnered with Warner Bros.
+Television to make Freddy's Nightmares available on its new broadband service, In2TV.

-NBCUniversal's horror and suspense-themed cable channel Chiller previously aired Freddy's Nightmares with marathons once a month.
-Season one and two were shown one after another, with commercial breaks, however, the channel ended the run on March 31, 2011.
+NBCUniversal's horror-themed cable channel, Chiller, aired monthly marathons of Freddy's Nightmares.
+Both seasons were shown consecutively with commercial breaks, but the channel stopped airing the series on March 31, 2011.

-In the UK, Sky and Virgin Media customers could watch the entire first series, one episode per night, at 8pm on Zone Horror, starting June 8, 2009.
+In the UK, Sky and Virgin Media customers could watch the entire first series on Zone Horror, airing one episode per night at 8 PM, starting June 8, 2009.

-In Sweden, TV4 Guld aired the show every week from 2010 to 2012.
+In Sweden, TV4 Guld aired the show weekly from 2010 to 2012.

-El Rey Network has been airing the series since November 3, 2015.
+El Rey Network began airing the series on November 3, 2015.

-As of February 15, 2022, the series is available on Screambox, a streaming service dedicated to horror content.
+As of February 15, 2022, the series became available on Screambox, a streaming service focused on horror content.

-As of May 1, 2022, the series is now streaming on Tubi, an ad-supported free content platform owned by Fox Corporation.
+As of 2024, Freddy's Nightmares is not available on Warner Bros.
+Discovery's streaming service, Max.
+Instead, it is now streaming on Tubi, a free, ad-supported platform owned by Fox Corporation.

 Reception

-Mark Pellegrini of the Adventures in Poor Taste gave the show overall rating of 6 out of 10.
-In a review he explains his reasons for it as that only 8 out of 44 episodes are about Freddy Krueger.
-Out of those 8 episodes the "Photo Finish" received the best score, while the "Safe Sex" was booted out as the worst.
-"No More Mr. Nice Guy" episode was greeted with a homage to the first five Nightmare on Elm Street films, while the scene where Freddy gets burned alive was shown later in Freddy vs. Jason and Freddy's Dead: The Final Nightmare.
+Mark Pellegrini of Adventures in Poor Taste gave the show an overall rating of 6 out of 10.
+In his review, he explains that only 8 out of the 44 episodes focus on Freddy Krueger, which influenced his rating.
+Among these, "Photo Finish" received the highest praise, while "Safe Sex" was deemed the weakest.
+The episode "No More Mr. Nice Guy" was seen as paying homage to the first five Nightmare on Elm Street films.
+However, he notes that the scene where Freddy is burned alive, depicted in this episode, is shown differently in Freddy vs. Jason and Freddy's Dead: The Final Nightmare, made decades later.

+John Kenneth Muir in his book Terror Television (2001) placed Freddy's Nightmares as the worst of the horror television programs between 1970 and 1999.
+Muir found the series having uninteresting stories and that its production was so low that it appeared to be homemade, and that it wasted the talents of Englund.